 AI-powered test insights and analytics

-The real usage of data is one of the most influential autonomous testing trends.
+The real usage of data is one of the most influential trends shaping the future of software testing, turning raw logs into actionable insights.
 We don’t mean just logs and pass/fail counters, but patterns, link failures to root causes, and highlight unstable areas based on previous attempts.

 Data becomes a lever in steering effort where it matters.